 At first, this might seem a serious problem.
 But don’t worry, because this is an issue that one can resolve directly from Mexico.
 In fact, your spouse won’t need to apply again at a Mexican consulate, in the US, Canada or wherever!
 There is a procedure called Residencia Por Vinculo Familiar (Family Union Residency).
 This allows them to apply in another way.
-The fact that your spouse does not fulfil the financial requirements is irrelevant in this case.
+The fact that your spouse does not fulfill the financial requirements is irrelevant in this case.

 Family Union Residency